matthiask/django-prose-editor/README.rst

 Old Approach
 ------------

-For backward compatibility, you can still use the ``sanitize`` argument with ``ProseEditorField`` or use the legacy ``SanitizedProseEditorField``, although these approaches are now discouraged:
+For backward compatibility, you can still use the legacy ``SanitizedProseEditorField``, although this approach is now discouraged:

 .. code-block:: python

     from django_prose_editor.sanitized import SanitizedProseEditorField

-    # Please tell me why you're unable to use the ConfigurableProseEditorField!
-    # I'd be very interested in your use cases.
     description = SanitizedProseEditorField()

-Install django-prose-editor with the extra "sanitize" to use sanitization features.
+You should be aware that this uses the default configuration of the nh3 sanitizer which does prevent XSS but allows many HTML elements and attributes.

+I'd be interested to know why the extensions mechanism isn't sufficient for your requirements.

 Convenience
 ===========